-The Master of Arts in Leadership Studies exists to inspire transformational leaders to serve their organizations, churches, and nonprofits within the global community.
-Integrating the best practices of real-world leadership with theology, culture, ethics, and spirituality, students engage in a learning community that develops critical thinking, collaborative participation, and the cultivation of long-standing networks.
+he Master of Arts in Leadership Studies equips students for transformational leadership in their organizations, churches, and nonprofits within the global community.
+Learn how to integrate best practices of real-world leadership with theology, culture, ethics, and spirituality.

-- Leadership Practices: Apply leadership theory, a theological framework, and critical thinking skills in order to creatively impact organizations and their environments.
+- Apply leadership theory, a theological and ethical framework, and critical thinking skills in order to creatively impact their organizations and environments

-- Intercultural Competence: Apply the intercultural and communication skills necessary to lead in partnership with people of other cultures and contexts.
+- Apply the intercultural and communication skills necessary to lead in partnership with people of other cultures and contexts.

-- Ethical Decision-Making: Analyze and apply tools of ethical reasoning and decision making to ethical dilemmas in specific contexts of leadership, life, and ministry.
+- Apply tools of moral reasoning and decision making to ethical dilemmas in specific contexts of leadership, life, and ministry.

-Vanguard University offers this world-class MA in three formats.
-All are taught by the same top-ranked faculty using the same core curriculum, and all are designed for working adults.
+Vanguard University offers this world-class MA in two formats.
+Both are taught by the same top-ranked faculty using the same core curriculum, and both are designed for working adults.
 Students can choose from the following:

 1. Traditional Format (classes on campus).
 Students enroll in two 8-week classes (3 units each) one night a week throughout the semester (currently offered on Thursday nights, 6-10 p.m.); and a 1-unit Saturday class.

-3. Fully Online Format.
-Students enroll up to 7 units each semester and engage in a variety of online learning activities, including extensive reading and reflection, a live online format with faculty and other students, threaded discussions, and independent research.
+2. Online Format (live-online) Students enroll in two 8-week classes (3 units each) one night a week throughout the semester and a 1-unit Saturday class.
+Students engage in a variety of online learning activities, including extensive reading and reflection, a live online format with faculty and other students, threaded discussions, and independent research.

 COST PER UNIT